JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal-2-Diving-Deeper.md

 ## Step 4

 Once again lets copy those three blocks we jsut created.
-We want to place those copies on top of the 2nd pause statement.
+We want to place those copies on top of the 2nd pause block.
 Now lets change P10's value to 0 and P8's value to 1.

 ```blocks
 basic.forever(function () {